 To be eligible for an FMLA leave, faculty must have been employed and paid by the University for at least 12 months immediately preceding the commencement of the leave.
 In addition, they must have provided at least 1,250 hours of service during that 12-month period.
 Any compensated employment – regardless of title and including periods on the casual payroll – counts in determining if the officer meets these requirements.
 Leaves with salary also count, but those without salary do not.

-A further description of the Family and Medical Leave Act and the University’s policies and procedures for implementing its provisions may be obtained from the web page of the Office of Human Resources.
+A further description of the Family and Medical Leave Act and the University’s policies and procedures for implementing its provisions may be obtained from the Office of Human Resources.

 Child Care Leave